Beacon-Design/HTMLCSSJS_Study/-Staff-/- Guideline -/Brand + Logo + Identity Design/Branding and Brand Identity.md

+## Logo Design

-## Identity systems
+### Identity systems

-An identity system is the combination of all the pieces that work together maintaining a singular voice for the brand. logo, color palette, color palette, image style, choice of materials, and copy style.
+An identity system is the combination of all the pieces that work together maintaining a singular voice for the brand. logo, color palette, image style, choice of materials, and copy style.

 Maintaining an identity system, and brand message, will lead to easy recognition by the audience.

-## The rules of logo design
+### The rules of logo design

 I share logos with the client on every presentation.